Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 <i>MSFT employees can try out our new experience at <b>[OpenAPI Hub](https://aka.ms/openapiportal) </b> - one location for using our validation tools and finding your workflow.
 </i>
+Azure 1st Party Service can try out the [Shift Left](https://aka.ms/ShiftLeft) experience to initiate API design review from ADO code repo.
+If you are interested, may request engineering support by filling in with the form https://aka.ms/ShiftLeftSupportForm.

 ### Changelog
 Add a changelog entry for this PR by answering the following questions: